mtarikozcan/turkish-address-system/docs/README_address_matcher_implementation.md

 - **Machine learning optimization** of similarity weights
 - **Extended Turkish linguistic** processing capabilities

-The HybridAddressMatcher is now fully operational and ready for the complete TEKNOFEST address resolution system deployment!
+The HybridAddressMatcher is now fully operational and ready for the complete Address Resolution System address resolution system deployment!